aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/voter/index.md

    2. Delete any previous versions of Aptos Wallet you have installed on Chrome.
    3. **Install** the Petra (Aptos Wallet) extension on your Chrome browser by [following the instructions here](/guides/install-petra-wallet-extension).
 3. Click on **CONNECT WALLET** to connect your wallet to the Aptos Governance.
+4. Make sure that the Mainnet network is selected on the wallet also.
+On Petra you can do this by the following:
+   - On Petra wallet window, click on the bottom right gear box icon.
+This will take you to **Settings** page on the wallet.
+   - Select **Network** > Mainnet.
-4. View the proposals.
+5. View the proposals.
 When you are ready to vote on a proposal, click on the proposal and vote.
-5. You will see a green snackbar indicating that the transaction is successful.
+6. You will see a green snackbar indicating that the transaction is successful.